-For singles, who have maybe met either out socially or on any of today’s Dating Websites, starting out in a new relationship presents another hurdle: Getting used to a significant other’s personality quirks, including when they’re being angry, frustrated, upset, or just plain moody.
+For singles, who have maybe met either out socially or on any of today’s online dating websites (or even Phone Sex websites), starting out in a new relationship presents another hurdle: Getting used to a significant other’s personality quirks, including when they’re being angry, frustrated, upset, or just plain moody.
 This can be one of those times when a new couple is most prone to a fight that can get out of hand.
 For new girlfriends and boyfriends, here’s a quick list of tips on handling your partner’s less-than-cheerful moments:

 1. Don’t take it personally!
 If you have an insecurity streak, you’re likely to personalize every negative emotion your partner has.
 This is especially a problem when your partner is very open and expressive.
 Even after they explain that they’re mad about something they saw on TV, you’ll still have a tendency to think that they must be upset with you, too.
 Stop thinking that!
 They really are just mad at the TV.